-Water Conservation
+Water Conservation Tips

-You can play a role in conserving water and saving yourself money in the process by becoming conscious of the amount of water your household is using and by looking for ways to use less whenever you can.
-It is not hard to conserve water.
+You can play a role in conserving water and save yourself money in the process by becoming conscious of the amount of water your household is using and looking for ways to use less whenever you can.
+For more information on water conservation, visit https:// www3.epa.gov/region1/eco/drinkwater/water\conservation\residents.html.